Probing variation of the fine-structure constant in runaway dilaton models using Strong Gravitational Lensing and Type

 \section{Analysis and Discussions}

 We used Markov Chain Monte Carlo (MCMC) methods to calculate the posterior probability distribution functions (pdf) of free parameters \cite{foreman}.
-For SIS model, the free parameter space is $\Vec{\Theta} = (\gamma,f_e)$, and for PLAW model, the free parameter space is $\Vec{\Theta} = (\gamma, \Upsilon)$.
+For SIS model, the free parameter space is $\Vec{\Theta} = (\gamma,f_e)$, and for PLAW model is $\Vec{\Theta} = (\gamma, \Upsilon)$.
 Thus, the likelihood distribution function is given by:

 where